A software interface that provides instant control of Eos parameters

 - Click on the blue "SEND TO MIDIFIGHTER" button at the bottom of the editor to transfer the configuration to the controller.

 The configuration is saved in the MFT's internal memory.
 This operation therefore only needs to be carried out once.
-Once done, you can (and must!) close Fighter Utility.

 It is possible that an update of TwisterEos may require the MFT to be reconfigured with a new file.
 This will be specified in the release notes.
 It is recommanded to disconnect and reconnect the MFT after the transfer for the new file to take effect.

-Midi Fighter Utility interface
+Midifighter Utility interface

-2 - Using TwisterEos
+2 - First steps with TwisterEos

 2.1 - Downloading and launching